 - Nammos Village: Luxury mall at Psarou Beach with high-end fashion and accessories from Dior, Louis Vuitton, Gucci, and more, plus a spa, supervised playground, and cafe (not to be confused with nearby Nammos Restaurant).
 10-minute drive (3.8km).

 - Ilias Lalaounis: Iconic jewelry store offering unique works by the legendary late goldsmith.
 10-minute drive (4.1km).

 - Korfos Beach: Due north of Ornos Beach, Korfos Beach is the only kite-surfing beach in Mykonos with plenty of wind and waves throughout most of the summer season.
 10-minute walk (800m).

 - Water Taxi: The water taxi is an awesome way to visit several spectacular beaches in one go.
 The boat leaves from Ornos Beach and stops at Platis Gialos, Paraga, Paradise, Super Paradise, Agrari, and Elia Beaches.
 Boats run hourly from Ornos from 10 am to 4 pm and return hourly beginning at Elia Beach from 11:45 am to 5:45 pm.
 The rate is €10 for a one-beach pass and €20 for an all-day, all-beach pass.
-18-minute walk (1.4km; much short if walking across the beach).
+18-minute walk (1.4km; much shorter if walking across the beach).